-Feline Leukemia and Feline Immunodeficiency are two diseases caused by viruses that cats can be born with or can contract, via intimate contact with another infected cat, at any time after birth.
+Feline Leukemia and Feline Immunodeficiency are two diseases caused by viruses that cats may be born with, or can contract, via intimate contact with another infected cat, at any time after birth.
 Testing for feline leukemia virus is recommended for any new cat in a household, regardless of age.
 Testing for feline immunodeficiency virus is recommended for all cats over six months of age when introduced into a household.
-Because both diseases can lay dormant for years before causing medical problems, testing for both viruses is commonly recommended in any sick cat, regardless of the previous testing.
+Because both diseases can lay dormant for years before causing medical problems, testing for both viruses is commonly recommended in any sick cat, regardless of any previous testing.

 Knowing a cat’s feline leukemia and feline immunodeficiency virus status can help us make recommendations regarding health management for your cat.
 Neither virus is curable.
-Both can cause various clinical signs, most commonly anemia or inability to fight off even simple infections due to compromise of the immune system.
+Both can cause various clinical signs, most commonly anemia or inability to fight off even the most simple infections, due to compromise of the immune system.

 There is a vaccine available for both feline leukemia virus and feline immunodeficiency virus.

 For strictly indoor cats, we consider the vaccine optional.
-Owner’s of “indoor” cats that occasionally escape or that owners let out “in my yard only” should realize that they, in fact, have an indoor/outdoor cat that could be exposed to all outside dangers.
+Owners of “indoor” cats that occasionally escape, or that owners let out “in my yard only” should realize that they, in fact, have an indoor/outdoor cat who could be exposed to all outside dangers.
 These owners should consider the vaccination.
 Cats are quite capable of leaving yards and returning completely unobserved by owners.
 If they go out at all, they are NOT indoor cats.